Australia is a multicultural nation, and nowhere is this more evident than in our food culture.

 The Perth CBD has plenty to offer if you’re looking for a decent meal.
 There’s almost everything – top notch European dining, to cheap and tasty meals in the malls.
 For more affordable options in the CBD head to the William St, end of Hay St and Murray Street Mall.
 Visiting Milligan St or St Georges Tce will take your options to the next level.
 Head down to the river to find a relaxing dining experience in summer by the piers.

 Northbridge is the home of inexpensive, Asian-inspired tasty dining – this area may well be where you find that special place that reminds you of eating back home.
-Roe St is the Chinatown area of Perth, but you’ll also find some European influences such as Mez and Oliver’s, which can be more upmarket and pricey.
+Roe St is the Chinatown area of Perth, but you’ll also find some European influences such as The Standard, which can be more upmarket and pricey.

 Northbridge is Perth’s party centre with bars, pubs and clubs packed into the streets around William, James, Aberdeen and Parker Streets.
 Every night of the week is pumping.
 There are also plenty of other amazing places where you can see live music, have a quiet one with mates or even get a bit crazy with karaoke and entertainment.
 Many of the restaurants stay open late here, and you can grab a snack between partying, whether you feel like kebabs, burgers or a pizza.
 There are also plenty of public transport options around here, and many of the venues are open until early morning, so it’s the perfect place to have a big night out on the town.